syamilmj/Options-Framework/readme.md

 * Deleted old color picker assets
 * Normalize line endings
 * Other changes

+**v1.5.1**
+* Cleaned up spacing and trailing spaces in all files.
+* Added Sass/Compass for all styles for those Sass lovers

 **v1.5**
 * The new WP 3.5+ "Media Uploader".
 Combined filed types media and upload(now they are the same, left for themes compatibility).